Scams

 Usenet Newsgroup Spam

 Newsgroup spam is a type of spam where the objectives are Usenet newsgroups.
 Spamming of Usenet newsgroups in fact pre-dates e-mail spam.
-Usenet rule terms spamming as abundant multiple posting, that is, the frequent posting of a message or significantly similar messages.
+Usenet rule terms spamming as abundant multiple posting, that is, frequent posting of a message or significantly similar messages.

 Spam Targeting Search Engines (Spamdexing)